pgiecek/appengine-groovy-spring-starter-app/README.md

     $ ./gradlew appengineRun

+To test the app, visit the URL [http://localhost:8888/greeting](http://localhost:8888/greeting).

 To access the development console, visit the URL [http://localhost:8888/_ah/admin](http://localhost:8888/_ah/admin).

 To stop the development web server, issue the below command from the project's root.